estudioChispa/100-days-of-code/r2-log.md

 ## Log

+### R2D95-97 - June 17-19, 2018
+Reviewing some concepts that I obviously didn't completely understand the first time through, and taking the time to plan out my next app so I don't waste time on stuff I don't need. #100DaysOfCode #swift #iOS

 ### R2D93-94 - June 15-16, 2018
 Completely obsessed with ARKit.
 This may take awhile... #100DaysOfCode #swift #iOS #ARKit